This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have a fever.

-- You feel pain when you urinate, or you have trouble urinating.
+- You feel pain or burning when you urinate, or you have trouble urinating.

 - You have questions or concerns about your condition or care.